MaxWies/boki-benchmarks/README.md

-Benchmark workloads of [Indilog](https://github.com/MaxWies/IndiLog) and [Boki](https://github.com/ut-osa/boki)
+Benchmark workloads of [Ixe](https://github.com/MaxWies/Ixe) and [Boki](https://github.com/ut-osa/boki)
 ==================================

-This repository includes evaluation workloads of Indilog and Boki, and scripts for running experiments.
+This repository includes evaluation workloads of Ixe and Boki, and scripts for running experiments.

 ### Structure of this repository ###

-* `controller-spec`: specifications for the controller in IndiLog and Boki which can be reused for different experiments.
+* `controller-spec`: specifications for the controller in Ixe and Boki which can be reused for different experiments.
 * `dockerfiles`: dockerfiles for building relevant Docker containers.
 * `experiments`: setup scripts for running experiments of individual workloads and visualization scripts for the results.
-* `machine-spec`: specifications for the machines in IndiLog and Boki.
+* `machine-spec`: specifications for the machines in Ixe and Boki.
 In this folder we provide only templates for real machine configuration files.
 * `scripts`: helper scripts to build Docker containers, generate experiment configurations and support the experiment flow.
 * `workloads`: contains libraries and their workloads